All you need to know about IEM and a whole lot more…

 Perhaps the most important aspect of using in-ear monitors is that it protects your hearing.
 Custom-moulded shells provide great isolation and cancel out any background noise and spill from the main PA system.
 This means you’re not constantly adjusting your levels.
 In-ear-monitors can greatly reduce the risk of developing permanent hearing damage.

-Many artists who are after cheap in-ear monitors will opt for generic fit over custom-mould.
-Shure SE215’s are often the favourite choice among musicians.
+Many artists who are after cheap in-ear monitors will opt for generic fit over a custom mould.
+Shure SE215s are often the favourite choice among musicians.
 Within a moderate price tag, they come with a range of different rubber and foam tips making sure the listener achieves the perfect snug fit.

 You can book demo days, visit trade shows or book an appointment with an IEM company.
 One I would highly recommend is Custom IEM, as they can demo different brands and take the impressions for your moulds at the same time.